nodetiles/nodetiles-core/README.md

 Copyright
 ---------
-Copyright (c) 2012-2013 Rob Brackett, Ben Sheldon, and Alex Yule.
+Copyright (c) 2012-2013 Code for America.
 See LICENSE for details.